A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Related Work

 \subsection{High-Frequency Enhancement}

 Frequency domain transformations are widely used methodology for converting signals from their original temporal or spatial representations into a form that expresses frequency components \cite{sun2024high,1456290}.
-Frequency domain transform can analyze the amplitude, phase, and frequency distribution of a signal to achieve the various tasks including filtering, noise reduction, and feature extraction \cite{yu2022frequency,8737724,tao2019hyperspectral,xu2020learning}.
+Frequency domain transform can analyze the amplitude, phase, and frequency distribution of a signal to achieve the various tasks including filtering, noise reduction, and feature extraction \cite{yu2022frequency,xu2020learning}.

-In the spatial frequency domain of an image, low-frequency components typically correspond to the smooth areas, whereas high-frequency components correspond to the rapidly changing parts, such as edges, textures, and details \cite{4135672}.
+In the spatial frequency domain of an image, low-frequency components typically correspond to the smooth areas, whereas high-frequency components correspond to the rapidly changing parts, such as edges, textures, and details \cite{4135672,10943595}.
 In the literature, several techniques focused on the high-frequency enhancement to extract key features.
 Sun et al. \cite{sun2024unsupervised} utilized an high-frequency enhancement module to capture details present in the images.
 Behjati et al. \cite{9778017} proposed a frequency-based enhancement block to enhance the part of high frequencies while forward the low-frequencies.
 Wang et al. \cite{wang2023learning} employed fast Flourier convolution with attention mechanism in the high-frequency domain.
+In addition, some studies have attempted to add adaptive thresholds to smoothing filters \cite{singh2018new}, correlation fusion \cite{singh2021new}, and wavelet transform \cite{singh2020new} for feature processing of remote sensing images.

 In the frequency domain, phase information describes the position and structure of the various frequency components within an image.
 It encodes the relative positions of different frequency components, serving as a key carrier of image structural information \cite{1456290}.
 This work aims to utilize high-frequency enhancement methods and phase information to build spatial mask for multimodal feature extraction.